 On July 26, 2023, ShaMaran announced that its bondholders had granted a waiver to release restricted cash from the Debt Service Retention Account ("DSRA") to enable the Company to pay the bond interest and amortization obligations due on July 30, 2023.
 This preserved the Company's unrestricted cash during the current export pipeline and payment uncertainty in Kurdistan.
-The DSRA waiver related to ShaMaran's 12% senior unsecured \$300 million bond 2021/2025 (ISIN: NO0011057622).
+The DSRA waiver related to ShaMaran's 12% senior unsecured \$300 million bond due July 2025.